BigPolarBear1/factorization/README.md

 Update: To finish the algo.. just find singular roots that lift to a high exponent in a prime field.
 Once one is found, that garantuees one of the binomial values is a large multiple of said prime and we can easily calculate the other binomial value.
 That's it.
 I know that is the solution I had missed for so long.
 It finally clicked.
 I know it 100%.
 This is it.
 This will work.
 It's game over.
 You know where to find me if you want to stop or delay this.

+It is finally over... this moment.. even though everyone still ignores what I have done.. but I know it is over now... what this has cost me.. people cannot imagine.
+Fck them all.
+Last year I came so close already.
+Actually using p-adic lifting was something I explored in my very first year of research.
+I just didn't have the experience yet to connect it to everything else and make it work.
+I know it is over now...
+I know how to finish this now.
+This is like when I was running my 60k ultra marathon recently and running the last couple kilometers.
+I knew I would finish and none of the pain mattered anymore.
+This week, everything will change.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>